Excel VBA to Customize Ribbon: 5 Easy Steps

 Create an XML File to Add New Groups, Tabs and Buttons in Excel

-• Then, open the file with Notepad.
+• Open the file with Notepad.

 Create an XML File to Add New Groups, Tabs and Buttons in Excel